Sayyid-Abbas/moderno-web-project/README.md

 - The Services section has simple JS code to switch active elements, highlighting the selected service.

-- The stories section got a little bit more code, the idea is when clicking on a project, in the box above will display more information about it.
+- The stories section got a little bit more code, the idea is when clicking on a project, more information about it will be displayed above.

 - Finally, in the footer the year of copyright is dynamic using JS